What Happens to Lost Bitcoin?

 One famous example of unmoved bitcoin is the large cache of bitcoin held by Satoshi Nakamoto.
 No one is certain what Satoshi did with the private keys to their bitcoin, or whether the keys still exist, but the bitcoin has not moved since their creation.

-By removing those coins from circulation, Satoshi reduced the total bitcoin supply by more than 1 million.
+By removing those coins from circulation, Satoshi reduced the total bitcoin supply by roughly 1 million.
 When bitcoin remains unmoved for a long period of time, the market responds as though the bitcoin has been removed from circulation and adjusts the price based on the lower supply.

 Bitcoin is a unique asset because it can be easily self-custodied without a trusted third party.
 However, self-custody places the responsibility of security and the risk of loss on the user; if a user takes full self-custody of their bitcoin and loses the private keys, the bitcoin is irreversibly lost.